 The Walrus Foundation is delighted to announce the shortlist of the fourth annual $4,000 Walrus Poetry Prize and $1,000 Readers’ Choice Award, generously supported by the Hal Jackman Foundation.
 Celebrated Canadian poet Sue Sinclair will choose this year’s winner from the short list compiled by The Walrus magazine’s poetry editor, Damian Rogers.
-Read the poems and vote below.
+Read the poems below.

 The Walrus Poetry Prize Shortlist